6 Remote Adventures: Cabin Camping in New England

 Then you might consider giving it a go, yes?

-I love camping, and every winter I long for the camping season when I can spend days and days outside exploring, cooking up campfire grub, and watching the stars come out.
-Winter tends to cramp my style, but a few years ago, our family discovered cabin camping in New England, and we haven’t looked back.
+I love camping, and every winter I long for the summer camping season when I can spend days and days outside exploring, cooking up campfire grub, and watching the stars come out.

-What is Cabin Camping?
+What Exactly is Cabin Camping?

 When you stay in a camping cabin, you still have to pack your sleeping bags, camp food, and headlamps, but your home base has the comfort and warmth of four walls, and usually a wood stove.

-Awesome New England Cabin Rentals for Winter Camping
+Incredible New England Cabins for Winter Camping

 Merck Forest and Farmland Center, Rupert, Vermont